b12-archive/doxie.filter/Readme.md

+**Note:** Don’t panic. `doxie --filter` is a flexible, low-level plugin.
+We’re working on higher-level plugins which you can drop into your project without fiddling with configuration.

 CLI Usage
 ---------
 `doxie --filter` is a plugin for the command-line tool *[doxie][]*.
 Most plugins are designed for *[dox][]* data.
 Install all three if you haven’t already:

 ```sh